rverat/business-user-management-v1/README.md

 #For you use your database local you need configure this files pg_hba.conf and postgresql.conf

+ This ip change
 ![pg_hba](https://github.com/rverat/business-user-management-v1/blob/main/images/pg_hba.conf.png?raw=true)

+ put the ip of your machine
 ![postgresql](https://github.com/rverat/business-user-management-v1/blob/main/images/postgresql.conf.png?raw=true)

 and restart your postgresql service!